 Skip to content

-What is tranche 2 and when does it start?
+What is Tranche 2 and when did it start?

 Tranche 2 extends AML/CTF obligations to newly regulated sectors including accounting, real estate, legal, and other professional services.
-For newly regulated entities, obligations start on 1 July 2026.
-Enrolment opens on 31 March 2026.
+Obligations commenced on 1 July 2026.
+Firms that were already providing designated services on that date must enrol with AUSTRAC by 29 July 2026; firms that start later must enrol within 28 days.

 Which firms are most likely to be affected?